dstein64/LC4/documentation.md

 * **key** A *secret* permutation of the characters in the alphabet (see documentation for *alphabet* below).
-A key can be randonly generated using the command-line utility (see *Interactive Command-Line Utility* documentaion below).
+A key can be randonly generated using the command-line utility (see *Interactive Command-Line Utility* documentation below).
 * **text** Text to be encrypted/decrypted.
 * **nonce** (optional) A sequence of randomly chosen characters from the alphabet.
 The paper specifies that nonces be 6 or more characters and different for each message.
-A nonce can be randonly generated using the command-line utility (see *Interactive Command-Line Utility* documentaion below).
+A nonce can be randonly generated using the command-line utility (see *Interactive Command-Line Utility* documentation below).
 * **alphabet** (optional; defaults to "#_23456789abcdefghijklmnopqrstuvwxyz") A string of 36 unique characters that comprise messages.
 * **verbose** (optional; defaults to False) A boolean indicating whether there should be